ARMmbed/mbed-littlefs/DESIGN.md

 '--------'  '--------'  '--------'  '--------'  '--------'  '--------'
 ```

-The path to data block 0 is even more quick, requiring only two jumps:
+The path to data block 0 is even quicker, requiring only two jumps:
 ```
 .--------.  .--------.  .--------.  .--------.  .--------.  .--------.
 | data 0 |  | data 1 |  | data 2 |  | data 3 |  | data 4 |<-| data 5 |